KrzysztofBudkiewicz/Portfolio/README.md

 [Bugs reported for application Mr Buggy 7](https://tester-krzysztof.atlassian.net/jira/software/projects/MRBUG/boards/2)

+You must have a Jira account.
+If you can't open the content of the project - contact me.
+I'm sure I'll come up with a solution :)

 ## Automated API Testing with Postman

 [Automatic tests on the example of filters in Jira](https://www.postman.com/daiinar/workspace/testworkspace/documentation/25386831-e0993755-c63e-4669-9c7c-0f443d8e4559)